Why Waiting to Incorporate Costs More Than Starting

 Productive waiting has a defined endpoint and a clear information target.
 Unproductive waiting has neither — it persists because the alternative (acting under uncertainty) feels uncomfortable, not because a specific piece of information is expected to arrive on a specific timeline.

 The structural question is not whether to act or wait.
 It is whether the current period of waiting is accumulating dependencies that will constrain future options, and whether those dependencies are being tracked or are accumulating unexamined.
+For founders in their first year of cross-border operations, the first-year decision map sequences the key structural decisions in the order that creates the least downstream constraint.
+When the situation has already escalated, the 72-hour window analysis maps the critical actions that matter most in the immediate aftermath.

 Seeing timing risk as structural risk